What does the admission committee look for in an applicant?

 Is it possible to take film courses without being a student in the School of Cinematic Arts?

 The school encourages non-majors to enroll in the wide variety of courses available to them.
-The Cinematic Arts Course Offerings for the Non-Major brochure is published each semester and is available at the Office of Student Affairs.
+The Cinematic Arts Course Offerings for the Non-Major brochure is published online each semester.